input-output-hk/cardano-tutorials/Shelley-testnet/solutions/Exercise-3-solutions.md

 ### Basic relay node firewall configuration:

  * Make sure you can only login with SSH Keys, not password.
- * Make sure to setup SSH connections in a port different than the the default 22.
+ * Make sure to setup SSH connections in a port different than the default 22.
  * Make sure you only have the strictly necessary ports opened.

 ## Crating keys for our block-producing node